Description of Business and Basis of Presentation

 The Company’s ultimate success is dependent on its ability to obtain additional financing and generate sufficient cash flow to meet its obligations on a timely basis.
 The Company’s business will require significant amounts of capital to sustain operations and the Company will need to make the investments it needs to execute its longer-term business plan.
 Absent generation of sufficient revenue from the execution of the Company’s long-term business plan, the Company will need to obtain debt or equity financing, especially if the Company experiences downturns in its business that are more severe or longer than anticipated, or if the Company experiences significant increases in expense levels resulting from being a publicly-traded company or operations.
 Such additional debt or equity financing may not be available to the Company on favorable terms, if at all.

 Management has assessed the Company’s ability to continue as a going concern in accordance with the requirement of ASC 205-40.
-Management believes the Company’s present cash flows from operations will not enable it to meet its obligations for the twelve months from the date these financial statements are available to be issued.
+Management believes the Company’s present cash flows from operations will not enable it to meet its obligations for the twelve months from the date these consolidated financial statements are available to be issued.
 Management currently has available certain bridge financing from a significant shareholder to fund its operations, but is actively seeking new sources of financing at more favorable terms and conditions, that will enable the Company to meet its obligations for the twelve-month period from the date the financial statements are available to be issued.
-The consolidated financial statements have been prepared assuming that the Company will continue as a going concern and do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets, or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+There is no assurance that management will be successful in raising additional funds.

 The entire disclosure for the basis of presentation and significant accounting policies concepts.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).
 Accounting policies describe all significant accounting policies of the reporting entity.